 Veterinary care for wild marine mammals and turtles

 A critically high number of native marine animals are stranded or entangled within the Aegean Sea each year.
 Action is needed to save these animals.
 The AMLS veterinary clinic will provide high quality medical care to these animals, with the objective of returning them to their natural habitat.
 If long-term care is needed, they may remain in the Sanctuary until they are fully recovered.

 As an international centre for research on marine mammals and turtles, AMLS will offer to scientists, researchers, and students the opportunity to conduct non-invasive research in a regulated, natural environment.

-Visitors and the local community will be encouraged to learn about the Sanctuary, rescue, research, conservation, responsible tourism and native marine species online and at the information centre in Lipsi Town.
-The Sanctuary will be open to the public in an “invite-only” basis at certain days and times in the week – with priority given to school students.
+Visitors and the local community will be encouraged to learn about the Sanctuary, rescue, research, conservation, responsible tourism and native marine species online and at the information centre in the town of Lipsi.
+The Sanctuary will be open to the public on an “invite-only” basis on certain days and times in the week – with priority given to school students.
 All visitors will have to follow a strict code of conduct to avoid causing disturbance to the animals under rehabilitation.

 Livestream video of the dolphins, hydrophone recorded dolphin sounds, and interactive materials will provide the foundation for the AMLS educational program.

 The Aegean Sea is a natural habitat for Common Bottlenose dolphins (Tursiops truncatus), the species of dolphin most often held in captivity, containing all of the natural conditions and stimuli essential for their physical and psychological health.